Kanazawa Station

 Awara Onsen Hotels

 Basically Awara is a town in which to relax, soak in a bath, and enjoy the very best local food.
-Located on a flat plain, the local scenery is not so impressive, and there are no special sightseeing locations.
-The town’s spa hotels make up for this however, with beautifully landscaped gardens, excellent dining facilities, and various baths boasting different health-boosting properties.
+Located on a flat plain, the local scenery is gentle rather than dramatic, and Awara is a low-key onsen town rather than a place packed with major sights.
+However, there are several easy local stops around Awara-Yunomachi Station, including the free Awara Onsen Ashiyu footbath, Yukemuri Yokocho food-stall village, and small cultural facilities around Awara-Yunomachi Plaza.
+The town’s spa hotels are the main attraction, with beautifully landscaped gardens, excellent dining facilities, and various baths boasting different health-boosting properties.

 All of the hotels have dug their own wells, so the type of spring water is different from bath to bath.
-So that you can enjoy a variety of bathing experiences a special ticket is available that you can use to sample the baths at 19 different hotels.
+Day-use bathing is available at some ryokan and at Saintpia Awara, but hours and acceptance vary, so check with each facility before going.
+For overnight guests, the Awara Onsen Mankitsu Ticket offers bath-hopping at 10 participating ryokan, plus one small Fukui experience, and is sold at ryokan cooperative member front desks.
+It is valid only on the accommodation date, and bath-hopping hours are 16:00 to 21:00.
 Below are some of the most popular of Awara’s hotels.
 Most of these hotels can arrange a pick-up service at Awara Onsen Station if you order it in advance.

 Matsuya Sensen is a large, modern, friendly, and reasonably priced venue with large open air baths, as well as a range of other facilities which include a lounge bar, karaoke room, and souvenir shop.